kreatolinux/src/man/kpkg_run.5.md

 }
 ```

+You can also use any variable manipulation methods in if statements, including inline exec to execute commands and use their output or exit code in conditions.
+See **VARIABLE MANIPULATION** for details on available methods.

 ## VARIABLE MANIPULATION
 Variables can be manipulated directly within strings using object-style methods.
 This is particularly useful for constructing source URLs that require specific version formatting (e.g., extracting "Major.Minor" from a full version string).
+You can also use inline exec to execute commands and use their output or exit code.

-The syntax for manipulation is `${variable.method(arguments)}`.
+The syntax for manipulation is `${variable.method(arguments)}` or `${exec("command").method()}`.

+**Note**: Global variables (defined at the top of the runfile) cannot use exec directly.
+Exec can only be used within function blocks (like `build`, `prepare`, `package`, etc.) or inside custom functions.

 ### AVAILABLE METHODS